 Study Migration Law

-Open to both law and non-law graduates, the UTS Graduate Diploma in Migration Law and Practice is the first step to an impactful, people-focused career as a migration agent.
+Open to both law and non-law graduates, the UTS Graduate Diploma in Migration Law and Practice is the first step to an impactful, people-focused career as an immigration advisor.
 Unique in its approach, this course can be completed in just one year and combines essential theoretical and legal knowledge with hands-on experience, helping you build crucial practical competencies.

-You'll be mentored by industry experts, giving you up-to-date insights and advice.
-Delivered entirely online, you'll have the ultimate flexibility to undertake the course content at the time and pace that suits you.
-On graduation, you’ll have the knowledge and skills to sit the Capstone Assessment in order to be registered as an Australian migration agent.
+You’ll be mentored by industry experts, giving you up-to-date insights and advice.
+Delivered entirely online, you’ll have the ultimate flexibility to undertake the course content at the time and pace that suits you.
+On graduation, those of you who intend to register as Australian migration agents will be eligible to sit the Capstone Assessment.

 EXPLORE